Dragonslayer (1981 film): Plot

-Urland, a sixth-century post-Roman kingdom situated near the River Ur, is being terrorized by Vermithrax Pejorative, a 400-year-old dragon.
-To appease the creature, King Casiodorus offers it virgin girls selected by lottery twice a year.
-An expedition led by a young man called Valerian seeks help from the last sorcerer, Ulrich of Cragganmore.
+Urland, a sixth-century kingdom near the River Ur, is being terrorized by Vermithrax Pejorative, a 400-year-old dragon.
+To appease Vermithrax, King Casiodorus offers it virgin girls selected by lottery twice a year.
+An expedition led by Valerian, a young man, seeks help from the last sorcerer, Ulrich of Cragganmore.

-The expedition is followed by Tyrian, the brutal and cynical Captain of Casiodorus's Royal Guard.
-He and his lieutenant Jerbul openly intimidate the wizard, doubtful of his abilities.
+Tyrian, the captain of Casiodorus's Royal Guard, and his lieutenant Jerbul intimidate Ulrich, doubtful of his abilities.
 Ulrich invites Tyrian to stab him to prove his magical powers.
-Tyrian does so and Ulrich dies instantly, to the horror of his young apprentice Galen Bradwarden and his elderly servant Hodge, who cremates Ulrich's body and places the ashes in a leather pouch.
-Hodge informs Galen that Ulrich wanted his ashes spread over a lake of burning water.
+Tyrian complies and Ulrich dies.
+Ulrich's elderly servant Hodge cremates the wizard's body and places the ashes in a leather pouch.

-Galen is selected by the wizard's magical amulet as its next owner; encouraged, he journeys to Urland.
-On the way, he discovers Valerian is a young woman, who is disguised to avoid being selected in the lottery.
-In an effort to discourage the expedition, Tyrian kills Hodge.
-Just before dying, he hands Galen the pouch of ashes.
+Ulrich's young apprentice Galen Bradwarden is selected by the wizard's magical amulet as its next owner; encouraged, he journeys to Urland.
+En route, he discovers that Valerian is a young woman disguised to avoid being selected in the lottery.
+To discourage the expedition, Tyrian kills Hodge.
+Before dying, Hodge hands Galen Ulrich's ashes and reveals that the wizard wanted them spread over a lake of burning water.

-Arriving in Urland, Galen inspects the dragon's lair and thinks that he magically seals its entrance with a rock slide.
-Tyrian apprehends Galen and takes him to Castle Morgenthorme, from which King Casiodorus governs Urland.
-Casiodorus guesses that Galen is not a real wizard and complains that his attack may have angered the dragon instead of killing it, as his brother and predecessor once did.
-The king confiscates the amulet and imprisons Galen.
-His daughter, Princess Elspeth, visits Galen and is shocked when he informs her of rumors that the lottery is rigged; it excludes her name and those who are rich enough to bribe the king into disqualifying their children.
-Her father is unable to lie convincingly when she confronts him over this.
+In Urland, Galen inspects Vermithrax's lair and magically seals its entrance with a rockslide.
+Tyrian apprehends Galen and takes him to Casiodorus.
+Casiodorus disputes that Galen is a real wizard and complains that his attack may have angered Vermithrax instead of killing it, as his brother and predecessor once did.
+Casiodorus confiscates the amulet and imprisons Galen.
+His daughter, Princess Elspeth, visits Galen, who mentions rumors that the lottery is rigged; it excludes her name and those others whose families are rich enough to bribe Casiodorus into disqualifying their children.
+Casiodorus cannot lie convincingly when she confronts him over this.

-Meanwhile, the dragon frees itself from its prison and causes an earthquake.
-Galen narrowly escapes from his prison, but without the amulet.
-The village priest, Brother Jacopus, leads his congregation to confront the dragon, denouncing it as the Devil.
-The dragon incinerates him and then heads for the village of Swanscombe, burning all in its path.
+Meanwhile, Vermithrax escapes its prison, causing an earthquake.
+Galen escapes from his prison, but without the amulet.
+The village priest, Brother Jacopus, leads his congregation to confront Vermithrax, denouncing it as the Devil.
+Vermithrax incinerates him and then heads for the village of Swanscombe, burning all in its path.